dudarev/cghub/cghub/docs/source/howitworks.rst

 .. autofunction:: cghub.apps.cart.cache.get_analysis

 If file will be not  cached, application will try to download it.
-In case when file with specified analysis_id for specified last_modified will be not found, AnalysisFileException exception will be raised .
+In case when file with specified analysis_id for specified last_modified will be not found, AnalysisFileException exception will be raised.

+``update_cart_cache`` management command can be used to download all non existent or outdated cache.
+It works next way:
+    - make request to analysisDetail uri
+    - check that all Analysis objects exists and recent
+    - if some analysis is outdated, it will be updated
+    - if analysis does not exists, it will be added
+    - cache existance will be checked for every Analysis object
+    - if cache does not exists, it will be downloaded

 Adding files to cart
 ====================